armory/documentation/_admin_guides/subservices.md

 Echo is the service for Spinnaker which manages notifications, alerts and scheduled pipelines (Cron).
 It can also propagate these events out to other REST endpoints such as an Elastic Search, Splunk's HTTP Event Collector or a custom event collector/processor.

 ### Front50
-Front50 is the persistant datastore for Spinnaker.
+Front50 is the persistent datastore for Spinnaker.
 Most notabily pipelines, configurations, and jobs.

 ### Armory Lighthouse

 Lighthouse is a small, lightweight service which is written by Armory and made part of Armory Spinnaker's distribution.
-It's job is to monitor the health of the a Spinnaker instance.
-It is also responsible for monitoring Orca on it's own instance and terminating the instance once there are no jobs running.
+Its job is to monitor the health of the a Spinnaker instance.
+It is also responsible for monitoring Orca on its own instance and terminating the instance once there are no jobs running.